 "When you walk into the large rink, you'll see 10 rows with 10 chairs each and you'll come in, do the paperwork and they'll sit you in a chair.

 "A physician will come with their cart and they'll just walk down the line.
 The you'll sit in a waiting area for 15 minutes and then you're free to go."

 Jennings says the clinic will be able to administer 240 shots per hour.
 He hopes they can jab 5,000 residents over the two days.

 "The word is getting out and we're planning for it to be really busy.
 We want to get shots in those people's arms," said Jennings.

-The clinic was partnership between the Government of Alberta, Alberta Health Services, Calgary East Newcomers Collaborative, Calgary Catholic Immigration Society, several family physicians, the Calgary Primary Care Network, the Mosaic Primary Care Network, the University of Calgary and the City of Calgary.
+The clinic is a partnership between the Government of Alberta, Alberta Health Services, Calgary East Newcomers Collaborative, Calgary Catholic Immigration Society, several family physicians, the Calgary Primary Care Network, the Mosaic Primary care Network, the University of Calgary and the City of Calgary.